astronomer/docs/astro/manage-teams.md

 ## Add a Team to multiple Workspaces using the Astro CLI

 You can use the Astro CLI and a shell script to add a Team to multiple Workspaces at once.
 The shell script reads from a text file which contains Team information.
-You can generate a text file for each Team that needs to be assigned to Workspaces and run the script with the Astro CLI.
-You must have Organization Owner or Workspace Owner level user access to add Teams to Workspaces.
+You can generate a text file for each Team that needs to be assigned to Workspaces and run a script to process the file.
+You must have Organization Owner or Workspace Owner level permissions to add Teams to Workspaces.

 1. Create a text file named `teams.txt`.
 2. Open the text file.
-On each line, add a Team ID, the role, and the Workspace ID.
-The following is an example of how you can write a list for assigning Teams to multiple Workspaces:
+On each line, add a Team ID, the Team's role, and the Workspace ID delimited by spaces.
+Your text file should look similar to the following:

     ```text
     uclk17xqgm124q01hkrgilsr49 WORKSPACE_MEMBER tbkj96wpfl913p90glqfgkrq398